 Where You Could Go

 NC State has over 40 agreements with four-year colleges and universities, to provide a smooth transition for students who want to pursue a bachelor’s degree.
 Through university partnerships, some four-year courses are also offered on the NC State campus or online.
-NC State has a unique 3+1 agreement with Franklin University allowing Business Management and Accounting graduates to complete their bachelor’s degree at the Kehoe Center.
+NC State has a unique 3+1 agreement with Franklin University allowing Business Management, Marketing, and Accounting graduates to complete their bachelor’s degree at the Kehoe Center.